meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

         if(!client.send(msg.value)) throw;
         throw;
     }
+...
 ```

-We can replace it then with the following modifier:
+We can replace it with the following modifier:

 ```
 modifier costs(uint _amount) {